PubInv/CSNBMap/README.md

 with version 76.
 I will no doubt have to debug and fix that if I carry on.

 But let me try to get the testrahedral spike working.

+TODO:

+* Switch back to latest versions (76) of the system (who knows how much debugging that will take.)
+* Allow zoom and rotation
+* Render the mesh somehow
+* Test with the actual Asteroid data
+* Allow selecting a set of vertices for the map cutting
+* implement the cut function
+* implement the projection function